mdn/translated-content-de/files/de/web/api/canvasrenderingcontext2d/arcto/index.md

     return [-1]; // no hit
   }

-  /* Handle a mouse move for either a mousemove event or mouseentry */ function doMouseMove(pointCursor, rBtnDown) {
+  /* Handle a mouse move for either a mousemove event or mouseenter */ function doMouseMove(pointCursor, rBtnDown) {
     /* Test for active move.
 If so, move accordingly based on the
      * cursor position.
 The right button down flag handles the case